DusanMadar/tips-tricks-configs/vscode/README.md

   * convert case line in Atom

 ## Per directory specific settings
 Create `.vscode/settings.json` in the target directory.
-These settings override globals.
+These settings override globals and are automatically picked up when starting the editor with `code .`.
+Add `.vscode/` to `.git/info/exclude` to exlude your local settings from versioning.

 ## Shortcuts